iit-DLSLab/dls2/modules/plugin/skeletons/periodic/README.md

 This change has to be done as well in the plugin.cpp, by passing such arguments to the module constructor.
 For example

       StanceDetectionPlugin::StanceDetectionPlugin (std::string& ID/*, aguments_of_module_constructor*/)
-    : dls::PeriodicPluginBase(ID)
+    : dls::PeriodicAppPlugin(ID)
     , stance_detection(/*aguments_of_module_constructor*/) // instantiate module
 becames

     StanceDetectionPlugin::StanceDetectionPlugin (std::string& ID, const std::shared_ptr<robotlib::RobotBase> robot)
-    : dls::PeriodicPluginBase(ID)
+    : dls::PeriodicAppPlugin(ID)
     , stance_detection(robot) // instantiate module

 The console commands instance is automatically instantiated.

-Notice that you need to change the *PeriodicPluginBase \*create(const std::string& ID, const std::string& robot_name)* function too, according to the constructor arguments.
+Notice that you need to change the *PeriodicAppPlugin \*create(const std::string& ID, const std::string& robot_name)* function too, according to the constructor arguments.
 This function is called when the plugin is loaded at run-time, and it is responsible for the creation of a plugin instance, by calling the plugin constructor.
 For example, if the plugin takes as input a robotlib::RobotBase argument

       /*call_plugin_constructor*/
         return new StanceDetectionPlugin(ID/*, aguments_of_module_constructor*/);